 The Independent Voters Network states the complaints filed fall under Title VI of the Civil Rights Act, which states, “No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

 In this video, educator Sal Khan shares his plan to turn struggling students into scholars by helping them master concepts at their own pace.

 Discrimination or Unfortunate Coincidence?

 Lawmakers counter the opposition to education reform, stating that the schools in direst need of reform happen to be located in communities with minority and low-income populations.
 If school failure is already disproportionately hurting minority populations, surely reform efforts should be seen as an effort to improve – not hurt – education quality for those populations.
 Federal officials have also said they would welcome more community input into their reform plans to ensure those plans provide the desired results.

 “On the ground, these policies can have an impact we don’t see,” Daren Briscoe, spokesman for the U.S. Department of Education, told Yahoo News.
 “But there’s no promise that we’ll be able to satisfy all the people,” Briscoe added.

 Currently, there is not enough evidence to determine objectively whether reform efforts have helped or hindered students and communities.
-While initial studies do suggest improvement, progress is too slow to satisfy many educators.
-At this point, only time will tell whether the radical, and sometimes painful, reform efforts of lawmakers and educators across the country will bring about the sort of education reform necessary to ensure every student in this country receives a consistently high quality education, no matter where they live and go to school.
+While initial studies do suggest an improvement, progress is too slow to satisfy many educators.
+At this point, only time will tell whether the radical and sometimes painful, reform efforts of lawmakers and educators across the country will bring about the sort of education reform necessary to ensure every student in this country receives a consistently high-quality education, no matter where they live and go to school.